-Section 8.2 - 20112013 Call for Projects
+Section 8.2 - 2013 Call for Projects

-The following information provides an overview of the 2011_2013_RTSSP Call for Projects.
+The following information provides an overview of the 2013 RTSSP Call for Projects.

-- 1. For this initial RTSSP Call for Projects, projects totaling up to \$12-15_million in Measure M2 funds will be available to local agencies. - 2.
+- 1. For this initial RTSSP Call for Projects, projects totaling up to \$15 million in Measure M2 funds will be available to local agencies. - 2.
 Projects must result in new, optimized, and field-implemented coordination timing. - 3.
 Project must be a single contiguous corridor.
 Multiple corridors, related systems of corridors, and corridors that form a "grid" must be submitted as separate corridor projects. - 4.
 Projects selected will be programmed after July 1st of the programmed year. - 5.
 Project delays resulting in an extension requests will fall within the process outlined in the CTFP Guidelines. - 6.
 Projects are funded for a grant period of three (3) years and are divided into two phases: - a.
 Primary Implementation includes the required implementation of optimized signal timing as well as any signal improvements proposed as part of a project.
 As an exception to Precept no. 16, Primary Implementation of the project must be completed within one (1) year of the initial payment. - b.
 Ongoing Maintenance and Operations includes the required monitoring and improving optimized signal timing in addition to any optional communications and detection support.
 Ongoing Maintenance and Operations will begin after the Primary Implementation of the project is completed and be required for the remainder of the project.
 (Typically 2 Years) - 7.
 Projects shall include a Before and After Study.
 This study shall collect morning and evening peak period using travel times, average speeds, green lights to red lights, stops per mile, and the derived corridor system performance index (CSPI) metric.
 This information shall be collected both before any signal timing changes have been made and after the Primary Implementation.
 The study shall compare the information collected both before and after the timing changes.
 Comparisons shall identify the absolute and percent differences for the entire corridor, by segment, direction, and time period.
 Segments will be defined by major traffic movements as observed during the project (e.g. commuting segments between freeways, pedestrian-friendly segments in a downtown area, etc.).
 The Before and After Study shall be submitted after the Primary Implementation phase is completed.

 - 8. Any corridor or portion of a corridor funded through this Project P Call for Projects cannot re-apply for Project P funding until the three year grant period or commitment to operate signal synchronization beyond the three year grant period is completed, whichever ends later. - 9.
-Projects or any portion of projects funded by OCTA through the Traffic Light Synchronization Program or as part of the BRT Traffic Signal Synchronization effort are ineligible for this round of Project P funding. - 10.9.
 Section 8.1 (Funding Guidelines) identifies the Project P selection criteria for projects, eligible activities, minimum project requirements, data compatibility required as part of any funded project, and other key information.